 Here are a few more uses for a wood hiking stick from my own experience:

 Stabilizing yourself when hiking on rocky trails, propping up a backpack, reaching fallen items or trash off the side of the trail, catching yourself when you trip on a root, a monopod for taking pictures, a crutch if you turn an ankle, reaching out to someone who’s slipped down a hillside or fallen in the water, pulling fellow hikers across streams that can be jumped, pulling fellow hikers up steep trail sections, standing up straight with a heavy pack on, and best of all, leaning on to catch your breath and take in a great view.

 Nothing can be easier than getting your hands on a wood hiking stick.
 The original Boy Scout Handbook recommends a broom handle — still a sound suggestion today.
 Most scout shops sell commercial hiking sticks.

 But my advice?
-Go out to your favorite piece of forest and pick out a sturdy fallen branch that fits your hand and your height.
-Let it dry out if it’s still green, then strip the bark, throw a couple of layers of lacquer on it, and maybe cap the end with a rubber tip.
+Go out to your favorite piece of forest and pick out a sturdy branch that fits your hand and your height.
+Strip the bark then let it dry out if it’s still green*, throw a couple of layers of lacquer on it, and maybe cap the end with a rubber tip.
 Drill a hole in the top and slip a leather or 550 cord lanyard through it — an essential feature.